On average, people spend up to 90% of their time indoors, and indoor air can be two and a half times as polluted as outdoor air.

 The asthma & allergy friendly® Certification Program seeks to assist people to identify products which will make a genuine difference to their indoor environment.
 It develops certification standards for relevant categories of products, and all certified products undergo testing to those standards.
 In this way, the consumer can then make an informed choice about materials like insulation, flooring products, etc. that they bring into their home.

-In the case of fiberglass insulation, the release of Volatile Organic Compounds (VOCs) from the insulation during and after application can impact on those with sensitive airways.
+In the case of fiberglass insulation, the release of Volatile Organic Compounds (VOCs) from the insulation during and after installation can impact on those with sensitive airways.
 There can be fibers, airborne particulates and dust released during and after installation.
 And some insulation can support mold growth.
 Our standard addresses these issues.

-Our fiberglass insulation standard is one of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our fiberglass insulation standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the insulation standard in more detail using the menu on the left, or use the links above to explore other standards.

 Brand Promises for Healthier Homes: An Interview with Owens Corning